Ginxss/tfds/README.md

 ---

 ### Constructor
-Default constructor with type `int` and initial capacity 10:
+Default constructor with type `int`, initial capacity 10 and automatic reallocation turned on:
 ```
 tf::array<int> array;
 ```
-A custom initial capacity, in this case 100, can be set in the constructor:
+A custom initial capacity (in this case 100) and the reallocation behaviour can be set in the constructor:
 ```
-tf::array<int> array(100);
+tf::array<int> array(100, false);
 ```
+If the array is accessed out of bounds and automatic reallocation is set to false, the array throws a tf::exception.

 ---

 ### insert(index, value)
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Throws a tf::exception if the index is negative.
+*Exceptions:* Throws a tf::exception if the index is negative, or if the index is bigger than the current capacity and automatic reallocation is turned off.

 Inserts the value 3 at index 1:
 ```